What Is Cannabis Use Disorder1

 Navigating the realm of Cannabis Use Disorder requires a multifaceted understanding of its definition, symptoms, impacts, causes, and treatment avenues.
 As societal attitudes continue to evolve, comprehensive education, early intervention, and evidence-based treatments are paramount in addressing this growing concern.

-Is cannabis use always a precursor to Cannabis Use Disorder (CUD)?
+Is cannabis use always a precursor to (CUD)?

 No, while cannabis use is a common element, not everyone who uses cannabis develops CUD.
 Genetic predisposition, environmental factors, and frequency of use play significant roles.